claudiocamolese/Unsupervised-learning-for-geometric-shapes/README.md

 # Spectral Clustering

-This repository implements the **Spectral Clustering** algorithm using the normalized Laplacian approach, based on the eigendecomposition of graph-related matrices derived from a similarity measure between data points.
+This repository implements the **Spectral Clustering** algorithm using the normalized Laplacian approach, based on the eigen decomposition of graph-related matrices derived from a similarity measure between data points.

 ## 📘 Overview